Karawang Regency: Topography

-Climate

 Demography

-The estimated population in mid 2020 was 2,370,488 comprising 1,213,004 male and 1,157,484 female.
+The estimated population in mid-2024 was 2,554,384, and the projected total for mid 2025 was 2,581,245 - comprising 1,302,947 males and 1,278,298 females.
 The general population is ethnically Sundanese, with Islam adherents comprising 98.17% of the population according to the 2010 census.

 Sport

 The football club Persika Karawang, which plays in Liga 2, is based in Karawang's Singaperbangsa Stadium.
 The city had also hosted the Madura United F.C. between 2010 and 2012 when it was known as Pelita Jaya Karawang.

 Industrial estates

 Currently, according to the data of the Indonesian Industrial Zone Association (HKI), there are at least nine major industrial areas, namely Karawang New Industry City (KNIC), Karawang International Industrial City (KIIC), Bukit Indah City, Surya Cipta Industrial Area, Karawang Jabar Industrial Estate, Podomoro Industrial Park, Kujang Industrial Area, Karawang Mitrakarawang Industry, GT Tech Park Karawang, and Artha Industrial Hill.

 New airport

-A new main airport for Greater Jakarta and the heavily populated surrounding area is planned for bids in 2014; it is located within the regency (in Ciampel and Pangkalan districts), to provide relief to severely congested Soekarno–Hatta International Airport, the nation's largest gateway, as well as overloaded Husein Sastranegara International Airport in Bandung.
+A new main airport for Greater Jakarta and the heavily populated surrounding area was planned for bids in 2014; the site is located within the regency (in Ciampel and Pangkalan districts), to provide relief to severely congested Soekarno–Hatta International Airport, the nation's largest gateway, as well as overloaded Husein Sastranegara International Airport in Bandung.
 The new airport is expected to have space for 4 long runways 2136 × 19 m and 2 jumbo terminals.
 The current airport takes up some 18 square kilometers of land, in all likelihood a similar allocation of land will be required.